joel-day/LeetCode-Workspace/README.md

     }
 ```

 # 14. Longest Common Prefix
 #### Intuition:
-- rsplit and rstrip begin at the end of the list - minimizing processing requirments
+- Using the first word, i iterate over each prefix and check if ALL of the other words in the list contain the same prefix.
+If all the other words have the same prefix, the 'longest_prefix' varible is updated to show that, and i add a letter to the prefix.
+The code breaks when another word fails to match, then the current output string is returned.
+- Using the first word avoids needing to sort the list.

 #### Approach:
-- To solve this problem i loop through each possible prefix from smallest to largest using the first word in the list.
-Then i loop through each other word in the list to see if the prefix matched.
-The program exits when it fails to match and returns the current longest prefix that matched all the words in the list.
-- Using the first word avoids sorting the list
+- Iterate over each prefix in the first word
+- For each prefix, iterate over all remaining words to see if they contains the prefix.
+If not, it returns the current longest prefix, if so it updates the longest_prefix variable and repeats the process with the next (longer) prefix)

 #### Complexity:
  - Time Complexity: ( O(n*m) )